jainayushjain95/GFGProblems/README.md

 Problem 062  -> Find the left most occurence of an element in an sorted array(Log(N)) Problem 063  -> Count the occurences of an element in an sorted array(Log(N))
 Problem 064  -> Count no of 1s in a sorted binary array
 Problem 065  -> Check if element is present in a infinite sized sorted array
+Problem 066  -> Given a sorted and rotated array, check if x is present in it